 You may need to take the antibiotics even after you feel better to keep your Crohn's from getting worse again.

 There are two ways antibiotics treat the inflammation in your gut from Crohn's.
 Researchers believe antibiotics may help control symptoms by reducing bacteria levels in your intestine and by curbing the intestine's immune system.

 You'll also get them to treat specific infections and complications.

 Antibiotics for Crohn's Complications

 Abscesses.
 These are pockets of pus that in Crohn’s often develop near the anus.

 Fistulas.
 These are abnormal tunnels that go from one part of your intestine to another or to nearby areas, such as the bladder, vagina, anus, or skin.

 Pouchitis.
 For some people, Crohn’s disease is so severe that they need an operation to have their colon removed.
-The surgeon makes an internal pouch is created to hold solid waste before it’s expelled.
-If this area becomes inflamed -- known as "pouchitis" -- antibiotics will be needed for treatment.
+The surgeon makes an internal pouch to hold solid waste before it leaves your body.
+If this area becomes inflamed -- known as "pouchitis" -- you will need antibiotics for treatment.